masak/strangelyconsistent-blog-posts/the-why-of-it-all-epoq-diary-004.markdown

 The condition &mdash; `t` &mdash; will (by nature and strong habit) never be false.
 Even though the loop body is empty, it will keep executing for ever.

+(**Update**: A dear friend of mine who actually reads my writing pointed out what should have been obvious to me:
+I'm being needlessly obscure here by showing fragments of a programming language without identifying the programming language.
+So &mdash; what you're seeing above is [Bel](https://github.com/masak/bel/), a Lisp dialect I've been implementing for a few months now.
+You're likely to see more of it in later posts, as my implementation grows increasingly less inept.)

 Raku has an elegant way to write this as well: `loop {}`.
 In fact, in most languages, you can reach for something like `while (true);` or `for (;;);`.